samjulien/blog/_posts/2018-07-31-full-stack-typescript-apps-part-1-developing-backend-apis-with-nestjs.markdown

 - frontend
 - backend
 related:
-- 2017-10-05-nestjs-brings-typescript-to-nodejs-and-express
+- 2018-08-01-full-stack-typescript-apps-part-2-developing-frontend-angular-apps
-- 2017-10-31-typescript-practical-introduction.markdown
+- 2017-10-31-typescript-practical-introduction
 ---

 **TL;DR:** This is a series on how to build a full-stack TypeScript web application using Angular and Nest.js.
 In this first part, you are going to learn how to build a simple backend API with Nest.js.
-The second part is going to be about the frontend application using Angular.
+[The second part of this series is about the frontend application using Angular](https://auth0.com/blog/full-stack-typescript-apps-part-2-developing-frontend-angular-apps/).
 You can find [the final code developed throughout this article in this GitHub repository](https://github.com/auth0-blog/nest-restaurant-api).

 {% include tweet_quote.html quote_text="Learn how to develop full-stack @typescriptlang applications with @nestframework and @angular." %}